Matías Almeyda: International

 Almeyda won 35 caps for Argentina over the course of seven years, his debut coming in April 1996 against Bolivia.
 Shortly after, he helped the Olympic side to the silver medal at the Summer Olympics in Atlanta.

 Subsequently, Almeyda was picked in the squad for the 1998 FIFA World Cup in France.
 He started in all five games during the tournament, as the country reached the quarter–finals.

 After Marcelo Bielsa became Argentina's manager, Almeyda did not get as much playing time.
 He was, however, selected for the 2002 World Cup which was held in South Korea and Japan, and played in the 1–1 group stage draw against Sweden.

 Managerial career

 River Plate

-Almeyda spent 18 months in charge at River Plate, winning the Primera B Nacional and earning promotion back to the top division at the end of the 2011–12 season.
-He left the club in November 2012.
+On June 27, 2011, five days after retiring as a player, Almeyda became the manager of River Plate with the aim of returning the club to Argentina's top division.
+On June 23, 2012, River achieved promotion back to the Primera División under his leadership.
+Following an uneven campaign upon their return to the top tier, Almeyda resigned on November 28, 2012.